ragaeeb/tafrigh/README.md

 ## License

-Tafrigh is released under the MIT License.
+`tafrigh` is released under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements